LogoLogoLogoLogoLogo

 artdept_ucsb

-Dear Art Department Community, We are pleased to a Dear Art Department Community,
+Dear Art Department Community, We are excited to a Dear Art Department Community,

-We are pleased to announce that this week’s talk in our Spring 2026 Arts Colloquium is Hector Dionicio Mendoza. @hector_dionicio_mendoza
+We are excited to announce this week’s speaker in our Spring 2026 Arts Colloquium is art historian and curator, Jenni Sorkin. @jennisorkin

 Follow on Instagram